InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/trusted-committer.md

 ### Defining the Trusted Committer Role for a Project

 What a Trusted Committer handles is up to each project and its maintainers.
-Whatever shape your Trusted Committer role takes, make sure it's clearly documented somewhere in your project.
-This sets expectations for new community members and outlines the role for future candidates.
+Ensure you document within the project the scope of your Trusted Committer role.
+Clear documentation sets expectations for new community members and establishes the role for future candidates.

-Below we've provided a few guidelines for what Trusted Committers can be invited to do:
+The following are a few guidelines for identifying potential a Trusted Committer:

-* If a candidate participates often in community channels (e.g. Slack, JIRA issue triaging, etc.) then becoming a Trusted Committer formalizes their role in community support.
+* An active participant in community channels (e.g., Slack, JIRA issue triaging, etc.) becomes a Trusted Committer, thereby formalizing their role in community support.
-* A good candidate for a Trusted Committer, is someone who frequently submits code, documentation, or other repository changes.
+* Someone who frequently submits code, documentation, or other repository changes.
 Start by including this person on pull requests.
 If they are actively engaging in pull requests, consider approaching them about opportunities for further collaboration on the project.

 ### Formalizing Trusted Committers